dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-A inotify subscription with this selector will watch the
-`/data/uploads` directory for any changes.
+The following selector watches the `/Users/paul/docs` directory for
+any files or directories being created, renamed or deleted.
+For
+files, an `IN_CREATE` event is sent at the start of an upload and an
+`IN_CLOSE_WRITE` event is sent when the upload is complete.

 ```json
 {